kamilaut/meet/README.md

 **When** the user tries to change the city or number of events settings

-**Then** the page should display an error message to inform the user that the action is not allowed and the page should not update to show events for the newly selected city and number of events.
+**Then** the page should display an error message to inform the user that the action is not allowed

+**And** the page should not update to show events for the newly selected city and number of events.

 FEATURE 5: DATA VISUALIZATION